 Mr. Bush also talked about the sensitive issue of outsourcing.
 He acknowledged that the shift of some jobs from the United States to India has hurt some American workers.
 But he said there will be no reversal from efforts to increase economic ties and boost U.S-India trade.

 "Some people believe the answer to this problem is to wall off our economy from the world through protectionist policies," said Mr. Bush.
 "I strongly disagree."

 Earlier, President Bush visited Hyderabad, a city known as the high-tech center of India, where he toured an agricultural school, and took part in a roundtable discussion with a group of young entrepreneurs.

-During his stay in Hyderabad, thousands of Muslim protesters took to the
+During his stay in Hyderabad, thousands of Muslim protesters took to the streets.

 Some of the demonstrators carried posters of al-Qaida leader Osama bin Laden.
 Others clashed with police, who responded with tear gas.

 Meanwhile, in northern India, violence erupted in the city of Lucknow when dozens of armed Muslims tried to force Hindu shop owners to shut their stores to protest the visit.
 Local police officials say one person was shot and killed and about a dozen people were injured.